kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 Remember, each talk is an opportunity to share your passion, insights, and discoveries with a community eager to learn.
 Don't hold back just because you have never done it before - everyone was in your position when they started!

-## Acknowledgments
+## Acknowledgments 🙏

-My deepest thanks go to all the conference organizers and attendees who've supported my journey.
-Your trust and engagement have been invaluable, driving me to grow and contribute more to our community.
+A huge shoutout to all the conference organizers and attendees who've supported me.
+Your engagement fuels my growth and contributions 🙇‍♂️

-## One More Thing
+## One More Thing 🔮

 Embracing the spirit of 2024, I've created "Tech Talk Writer Assistant," a custom GPT tool designed to streamline the tech talk crafting process.
 It embodies my experience and insights into a resource for all - basically, all the things I've written above plus a sparkle of making it help you step-by-step.
 And, to be clear, it doesn't use/include the resources I linked as my inspirations: it will only give you the exact same list of links if you ask for more resources.